polatengin/utah/docs/10-getting-started/contributing.md

 1. Check existing GitHub issues and discussions
 2. Create a new issue with the "question" label
-3. Join our Discord community for real-time help

 Thank you for contributing to Utah! 🚀